Probesys/bileto/docs/developers/import-data.md

 - priority: string, optional (must be `low`, `medium`, or `high`)
 - requesterId: string (reference to a user)
 - observerIds: array of strings, optional (references to users)
+- teamId: string or null, optional (reference to a team)
 - assigneeId: string or null, optional (reference to a user)
 - organizationId: string (reference to an organization)
 - solutionId: string or null, optional (reference to a message, included in ticket.messages)